 If you think you want to jump on the Cuba bandwagon, get this Cuba travel checklist to help you be fully prepared for your Cuban adventure.
 This place is somewhat different from other Carribean destinations, so a checklist will definitely be helpful.
-(Shout out to Jason of the Butler Journal for writing his post about his recent trip to Cuba.
-It totally inspired me to go!)

 Before you get your checklist, I’ll tell you about my recent experience there so you know what to expect.
 Hopefully, this will get you super stoked about setting up your own Cuban getaway.

 Since President Obama’s recent Cuba visit and changes to policies around Cuban-American relations, Americans have flooded the island in hopes of experiencing this mysterious Caribbean oasis.
 I actually went to Cuba as a college student in 2001 and didn’t want to leave.
 The Carribean atmosphere, the laid-back living and genuine spirit of the people was just so appealing to me.

 However, so many things have changed since I first visited.
 I remember rolling electrical and cooking gas outages, poor customer service, and very difficult living conditions.
 No one could start a business or own property.
 There was no hot water in my ‘casa particular’ and pretty much all the cars were ‘Almendrones’ or the classic 50s era cars.

 Every other Cuban I met lamented that they could not leave the island to see the world due to a travel ban (lifted as of 2012.)
 However, the island had seen even more difficult times when the Soviet Union collapsed in the early 90s.
 Conditions on the island have greatly improved since then, but I will not deny that I left Cuba in 2001 with a variety of emotions after what I encountered and saw.